781flyingdutchman/background_downloader/README.md

     final task = BackgroundDownloadTask(
         url: 'https://google.com',
         filename: 'google.html',
-        progressUpdates:
+        progressUpdates:  // needed to also get progress updates DownloadTaskProgressUpdates.statusChangeAndProgressUpdates);
-            DownloadTaskProgressUpdates.statusChangeAndProgressUpdates);  // needed to also get progress updates final successFullyEnqueued = await FileDownloader.enqueue(task);
+    final successFullyEnqueued = await FileDownloader.enqueue(task);
 ```

+Progress updates will be sent periodically, not more than twice per second per task.
 If a task completes successfully, the `DownloadProgressCallback` is called with a `progress` value of 1.0.
 Failed tasks generate `progress` of -1, cancelled tasks -2 and notFound tasks -3.

 Because you can use the `progress` value to derive task status, you can choose to not receive status updates by setting the `progressUpdates` parameter of a task to `DownloadTaskProgressUpdates.progressUpdates` (and you won't need to register a `DownloadStatusCallback`).
-I fyou don't want to use any callbacks (and just check if the file exists after a while!) set the `progressUpdates` parameter of a task to `DownloadTaskProgressUpdates.none`.
+If you don't want to use any callbacks (and just check if the file exists after a while!) set the `progressUpdates` parameter of a task to `DownloadTaskProgressUpdates.none`.

 ## Advanced use